atlassian-labs/compiled/rfcs/0000-compiled-runtime.md

 You can see a basic implementation of the above on the [`babel-experiment` branch](https://github.com/atlassian-labs/compiled/compare/babel-experiment?expand=1#diff-7c3b8f72b34155cdf17c42f282ed0cecec4fd2863ba71912213f8932159cd01bR17).
 Note only tests work, Storybook is broken.

+A more technical design overview can be found further into the RFC.

 ## Motivation

-The primary motivation is for Compiled maintainers to maintain and write less code to handle the ever increasing list of edge cases and consumers having a better developer experience because things JustWork (for the most part).
+The primary motivation is for Compiled maintainers to maintain and write less code to handle the ever increasing list of edge cases and consumers having a better developer experience because things JustWork with any number of dynamic application of styles, with supplementary motivators being improved build performance as there is less AST traversal and transformation required at build time.

-Other motivating factors:

-- Reduce AST traveral (improved build performance)
-- Enable very dynamic conditional styles to work (improved DX)

 ## Detail design

-This change should work with all Compiled APIs and ideally be backwards compatible if possible, at least for a while.
+This change should work with all Compiled APIs and ensure style extraction is backwards compatible for at least one major version.

 ### CSS

-Style rules now must be defined using `css`, still leveraging the large majority of code already written to build styles.
-The main difference being instead of being opaque and resolving to `null` they resolve to an object representation of both class names and styles.
+Style rules now must be defined using clear call sites using `css` instead of raw objects or strings.
+We can still leverage the large majority of code already written to statically evaluate styles.
+The main difference however is instead of being opaque and resolving to `null` they now get transformed into an data structure Compiled can understand at runtime.

 ```jsx
 import { css } from '@compiled/react';